Rich data streams from electronic health records, when used appropriately, can transform population-based care management

 PM in real-time and on the fly

 The process of risk assessment and prediction will become increasingly flexible, fluid, and dynamic.
 As HCOs implement systems that are capable of adding deeper, more compelling data to EHRs, clinicians and public health officials will be better positioned to develop and implement more focused predictions affecting care interaction.
-For example, real-time access to drug databases could reduce the number of prescriptions issued for commonly misused drugs, according to a 2012 study in the Canadian Medical Association Journal .
+For example, real-time access to drug databases could reduce the number of prescriptions issued for commonly misused drugs, according to a 2012 study in the Canadian Medical Association Journal (link is external).
 HCOs will increasingly rely on predictive modeling to review and re-engineer care processes, possibly leading the Food and Drug Administration to become more involved in the oversight of predictive models.

 New data streams will become available to providers, payers, and government as EHRs draw from a broader array of data to create more complete insight into patients and the care delivery process.
 Current data used in quality reporting may be inaccurate or incomplete, according to a study published in the Journal of the American Medical Informatics Association (JAMIA).
 As HCOs gain access to data from more varied sources, such as health risk assessments, behavioral assessments, laboratory results, and pharmacy prescriptions (filled and unfilled), the impact of predictive modeling will increase.